Can My Charges Be Dismissed If the Officer Did Not Mirandize Me in North Carolina?

 Where Do Miranda Rights Come From?

 The U.S. Supreme Court, in Miranda v.
 Arizona (1966), ruled that detained suspects must be informed of their constitutional rights to an attorney and against self-incrimination before police questioning.

 The court stated this duty comes from the Fifth Amendment, which gives suspects the right to refuse “to be a witness against himself,” and the Sixth Amendment, which provides criminal defendants the right to an attorney.

 The defendant was Ernesto Miranda, who was arrested in Arizona in 1963 for rape, kidnapping, and robbery.
 Police claimed that he confessed during interrogation.
 Miranda didn’t have an attorney present, wasn’t told of his rights, and the evidence presented at his trial was his confession.
 He was sentenced to 20 to 30 years in prison but successfully appealed his case.

-What Must Police Tell Me?
+What Must Police Tell Me in North Carolina?

 If police detain you and before you can be questioned, an officer must read to you or tell you of your Fifth and Sixth Amendment rights that:

 - You have the right to remain silent

 - Anything you say can be used against you in a court of law